-The first step in correcting tuberous breasts and enhancing your look is to determine the ideal size breast for you, so that a doctor can determine the best way to proceed with surgery.
-One of our doctors will work closely with you to make this essential decision.
+The first step in correcting tuberous breasts and enhancing your look is to determine the ideal size breast for you, so that our breast specialists can determine the best way to proceed with surgery.
+Our doctors will work closely with you to make this essential decision.

 Plan on relaxing at home the first two days after your surgery.
 You will be in a comfortable surgery bra that has adjustable straps.
 You may take pain medication during this period of time.
 After the first few days, most people are up and around, off all prescription pain medication, and usually have resumed basic activities.
 However, it is important to avoid all exercise, heavy lifting, and other more strenuous activities for the first three weeks.
 If you go to work, expect to be more tired during the first week and sore by the end of the day.
 If your work involves a lot of moving of your upper body, take the entire first week off.